risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-index.md

 WHERE c_phone = '123456789';
 ```

-### How to decide which columns to be included?
+### How to decide which columns to include?

 By default, RisingWave creates an index that includes all columns of a table or a materialized view if you omit the `INCLUDE` clause.
 This differs from the standard PostgreSQL.
 Why?
-RisingWave's design as a cloud-native streaming database includes several key differences from PostgreSQL, including the use of anobject store for more cost-effective storage and the desire to make index creation as simple as possible for users who are not experienced with database systems.
-By including all columns, RisingWave ensures that an index will cover all of the columns touched by a query and eliminate the need for a primary table lookup, which can be slower in a cloud environment due to network communication.
+RisingWave's design as a cloud-native streaming database includes several key differences from PostgreSQL, including the use of an object store for more cost-effective storage and the desire to make index creation as simple as possible for users who are not experienced with database systems.
+By including all columns, RisingWave ensures that an index will cover all of the columns touched by a query and eliminates the need for a primary table lookup, which can be slower in a cloud environment due to network communication.
 However, RisingWave still provides the option to include only specific columns using the `INCLUDE` clause for users who wish to do so.

 For example: